-This meal reminds me of my Mama marinating and baking chicken in the oven for a quick weeknight meal.
-The house would smell amazing which would make everyone grow very impatient and hungry, but once the Hähnchenkeulen came out of the oven, everyone was very happy again.
-What else could one want??
+These baked chicken drumsticks reminds me of my Mama marinating and baking chicken in the oven for a quick weeknight meal.
+The house always smelled amazing, which would make everyone grow very impatient and hungry.
+But once the Hähnchenkeulen came out of the oven, everyone was very happy again.
 This crowd-pleaser of a baked chicken recipe would also make a pretty fabulous appetizer to serve for the Super Bowl this Sunday!
 Go Chiefs!

 Hähnchenkeulen: German Crispy Baked Chicken Drumsticks